software/hoardy-web/./extension/page/help.org

 The raw error strings reported by the browser for each reqres can be seen in the history-log.

-If this option is enabled Hoardy-Web will generate a desktop notification each time a new problematic reqres get produced.
-If you don’t care about the problematic flag and it annoys you, you should disable that option, not options under Mark reqres as 'problematic' when they finish settings.
-This way you could then still see the number of problematic reqres in extension’s toolbar button’s badge.
+If you don’t care about the problematic flag in a select tab and those notifications annoy you, you should disable this option.
+If they annoy you in general, you can disable global one instead.
+You should probably not, however, disable too many of the options under Mark reqres as 'problematic' when they finish settings.
+This way, even with notifications disabled, you could then still see the number of problematic reqres in extension’s toolbar button’s badge.

 Glossary